Reflections on a troubled birth – could it have been avoided with ketogenic eating?

-Writing recently for Diet Doctor about the low-carb ketogenic diet for polycystic ovarian syndrome, fertility, pregnancy and gestational diabetes, I couldn’t help but reflect on my own reproductive history and my two pregnancies, now more than 25 years ago.
+Writing recently for Diet Doctor about the low-carb ketogenic diet for polycystic ovary syndrome, fertility, pregnancy and gestational diabetes, I couldn’t help but reflect on my own reproductive history and my two pregnancies, now more than 25 years ago.
 Would a low-carb ketogenic diet have helped me back then?
 Would it have made a difference to how events unfolded?
 I think it would have.

 You see, 26 years ago I almost lost my first daughter in childbirth.
 She had “macrosomia” meaning I had grown a baby in my womb who was too big for me to deliver.
 Macrosomia usually means the fetus is getting too much glucose.1 “Fetal-pelvic disproportion” was another term used to describe my situation.